nzhoward/daily-coding-problem/README.md

 and the target word 'FOAM', you should return true, since it's the leftmost column.
 Similarly, given the target word 'MASS', you should return true, since it's the last row.

 [Solution](https://github.com/nzhoward/daily-coding-problem/blob/master/solutions/day63.py)

 ---
+### Day 64 [Hard]
+This problem was asked by Google.

+A knight's tour is a sequence of moves by a knight on a chessboard such that all squares are visited once.

+Given N, write a function to return the number of knight's tours on an N by N chessboard.

+---